-- Updates on the primary care clinician matching initiative, including a status report, feedback on the enrollee experience, challenges, and suggestions (if applicable) - Progress implementing alternative payment models for primary care to align with Category 3 or 4 APMs described in the APM Framework including: activities conducted, data collected and analyzed, and results - Support or technical assistance (financial, staffing, educational, etc.) that Applicant or multiinsurer collaborative is providing to primary care providers to support their efforts towards accessible, data-driven, team-based care - How Applicant is encouraging Covered California Enrollees to use accessible, data-driven, team-based care providers - Implementation plans for 2022 including milestones and targets for 2022 and 2023 - Known or anticipated barriers in implementing QIS activities and progress of mitigation activities
+- Progress implementing alternative payment models for primary care clinician matching initiative, including a status report, feedback on the enrollee experience, challenges, and suggestions (if applicable) - Progress implementing alternative payment models for primary care to align with Category 3 or 4 APMs described in the APM Framework including: activities conducted, data collected and analyzed, and results - Support or technical assistance (financial, staffing, educational, etc.) that Applicant or multi-insurer collaborative is providing to primary care providers to support their efforts towards accessible, data-driven, team-based care - How Applicant is encouraging Covered California Enrolleesto align with Category 3 or 4 APMs described in the APM Framework including: activities conducted, data collected and analyzed, and results - Describe any support or technical assistance (financial, staffing, educational, etc.) that Applicant or multi-insurer collaborative is providing to primary care providers to usesupport their efforts towards accessible, data-driven, team-based care providers - Implementation of advanced primary care initiatives and quality improvement activities to improve health outcomes on any of the QTI measures: - Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Control (<8.0%) (NQF #0575) - Controlling High Blood Pressure (NQF #0018) - Colorectal Cancer Screening (NQF #0034) - Childhood Immunization Status (Combo 10) (NQF #0038) - Further implementation plans for 20222023 including milestones and targets for 20222023 and 20232024 - Known or anticipated barriers in implementing QIS activities and progress of mitigation activities - Known or anticipated barriers in implementing QIS activities and progress of mitigation activities